 Getting Rid of Rats on Your Own

-Getting rid of rats is a problem that is all-too common for folks here in the Tampa area.
+Getting rid of rats is a problem that is all-too common for folks here in the Palm Beach area.
 You can readily buy traps at nearly any hardware or home improvement store, but these methods pose their own hazards and do nothing to address the cause of your infestation in the first place.
 There are a number of non-toxic and natural remedies, including the dispersal of peppermint oil, ammonia, or pepper in areas where rats congregate or along the routes they travel, which may displace them but is not intended to be a permanent solution.
 These remedies can be hit or miss as rats are skilled at adapting and may just work around the substances they find offensive.

 Getting rid of rats is one thing, ensuring that they don’t return to your home should also be a priority.
 Entry points need to be identified and sealed, and any damage done by the animals should be repaired right away.
 This can be challenging to the average homeowner because the holes in your structure are often small and well hidden.

 Let Us Help

 When you’re faced with a rat problem on your property, know that you can rely on the expert services of Critter Control® of West Palm Beach.
 Our team is versed in all types of rat removal situations, and we can ensure that rats aren’t an issue in the future.
 For any questions about rats, call us today at 561-274-0224